RhysWhite/Rhys-White.github.io/_posts/2022-03-11-Omaleki-et-al.md

   - Phase variation
 ---

-In poultry, _P. multocida_ causes fowl cholera which leads to acute & fatal septicaemia with significant economic loss on the poultry industry.
+In poultry, _P. multocida_ causes fowl cholera which leads to acute and fatal septicaemia with significant economic loss on the poultry industry.
 In Australia, gene-centric molecular studies are valuable in studying the epidemiology of outbreaks and guiding autogenous vaccination programmes.
-But these techniques don’t provide the resolution for insight into the LPS structure of strains - enter whole-genome sequencing.
+But these techniques do not provide the resolution for insight into the LPS structure of strains - enter whole-genome sequencing.

 Abstract
 ======